aluismarte/MemeGeneratorVaadinChallenge/README.md

  - Put text fixed on top and bottom.
  - Change text color.

-# Notes
- - Implement meme using a SVG and some vars to move and get the final result on JPN o PNG

 # On next release
  - Move text with mouse
  - Change text size.